blender/blender/doc/python_api/rst/info_tips_and_tricks.rst

    myscript.main()

-Use Blender without it's User Interface
+Use Blender Without Its User Interface
 =======================================

 While developing your own scripts Blender's interface can get in the way,